 I’ve used a lot of text editors.
-I like zipping around in a light 2-stroke text editor, as opposed to IDEs and word processors, both of which make me feel like I am a stowaway trapped in the bilge of someone’s supertanker.
+I like zipping around in a light 2-stroke text editor, as opposed to overengineered IDEs and word processors, both of which make me feel like I am a stowaway trapped in the bilge of someone’s supertanker.

-Textmate — The shiny, sporadic Mac-OS editor that the Rubyists used to use.
+Textmate — The brilliant-but-erratic Mac-OS editor that the Rubyists used to use.
 Now open source, but with an intimidating codebase that few seem to want to touch.
 Famous for painstakingly re-inventing wheels that look nearly exactly like the old wheels but are a little bit rounder, although they do occasionally explode and replacement parts can take four years to arrive.

 “The bartender’s smile widened.
 His ugliness was the stuff of legend.
 In an age of affordable beauty, there was something heraldic about his lack of it.
 The antique arm whined as he reached for another mug.
 It was a Russian military prosthesis, a seven-function force-feedback manipulator, cased in grubby pink plastic.”

 Runs everywhere, most notably your legacy campus computing cluster.

 I am sure that William Gibson was thinking of vi when he composed the above quote, since vi was already about 4 years old by then.

 Sublime Text — The UI-oriented cross-platform text editor that took over when the guy who made the previous trendiest text editor (Textmate) went AWOL for 3 or 4 years.
 I feel bad for the creator, who held the text editing world together solo for years with a genuinely impressive product and now has all these free competitors backed by large corporations, drinking his milkshake.
 Still has, IMO, the best UI out of everything here.

 I’ve used this while I was learning clojure, but that is on hiatus now.

 xi is another hip cult thing, kind of a vim to Atom’s emacs in terms of simplicity (The worm turns.)